Rashad8183/youtube-downloader/README.md

 An executable version of the application is available for Windows users.

-Access the executable from the provided Google Drive link.

 Navigate to the

 dist folder, and then the python_youtube_downloader folder.